 Levels of airborne particulate pollution is measured as a means of monitoring air quality.
 Airborne particulates (PM) can be solid particles or liquid droplets.
-They come in different sizes, compositions and origins (i.e. natural or synthetic) and this means they can all have differing effects on human health.
+They come in different sizes, compositions and origins (i.e. natural or synthetic).
+This means they can all have differing effects on human health.
 PM2.5 and PM10 are two standard particle sizes that are monitored:

 - Coarse particles (PM10) – inhalation factors.
 This sort of particle size is typical of dust originating for example from building sites and fires.
 Particles of this size can be inhaled into the lungs and high levels of exposure can be associated with certain lung diseases and breathing problems.